 • Pinto beans

 For optimal health, we should eat about 1/2 c. of cooked legumes daily.
 Because black beans contain the highest amount of dietary fiber as well as a high percentage of resistant starch, they are my recommended choice and my personal favorite.

-Of course consuming so many beans reminds me, well my husband, of the every popular children’s song…
+Of course, consuming so many beans reminds me, well my husband, of every popular children’s song…